 In a baby with diarrhea, the runny, loose stools may contain mucus.
 However, in babies that breastfeed, it is common for the poop to be loose and somewhat runny, so it can be difficult to tell the difference between regular stool and diarrhea.

 - signs of pain or distress, such as crying, tensing the body, or making unusual movements

 - a decrease in urination that may signal dehydration

 Infections caused by bacteria or a virus, dietary changes, and numerous other issues can cause diarrhea.

 Diarrhea often goes away on its own.
 Ensure that the baby drinks plenty of fluids to prevent dehydration.
 Caregivers of babies who only breastfeed should make sure that there are frequent feedings.

 In infants under 3 months of age, prolonged or severe diarrhea can quickly cause dehydration.
-Severe diarrhea can even be fatal.
+Severe diarrhea can even

 Call a doctor if a baby shows signs of dehydration, if diarrhea lasts more than 1–2 days, or if diarrhea is very severe.